-Operating revenues were \$2.1 million for 2022-23, up from \$0.9 million in 2021-22, due to an increase in visitation as the Museum was closed to the public for four months in the previous year.
-This figure represents revenue from admissions, memberships, programming, Boutique sales, facility rentals, Cloud Coffee sales and catering.
+Operating revenues were \$2.3 million for 2023-24, 10 per cent higher compared to \$2.1 million in the previous year.
+This figure represents revenue from admissions, memberships, programming, Boutique sales, facility rentals, Cloud Coffee sales, restaurant and catering.

-Contributions of \$7.2 million were largely comprised of the amortization of deferred contributions related to capital assets received in previous periods from funding partners other than the Government of Canada, which were amortized over the same period as the capital assets purchased with contributions.
-Contributions increased from \$7.0 million in the prior year due to an increase in cash donations and sponsorships.
+Contributions of \$7.0 million were largely comprised of the amortization of deferred contributions related to capital assets received in previous periods from funding partners other than the Government of Canada, which were amortized over the same period as the capital assets purchased with contributions.
+Contributions decreased from \$7.2 million in the prior year due to a decrease in cash donations and sponsorships.
 The funding partners include the Province of Manitoba, the City of Winnipeg and the Friends of the Canadian Museum for Human Rights (Friends).